 To become aware of your body, send your breath to different parts and acknowledge those body parts.

 - Release the stress in your stomach

 - Become aware of the top of your head and the tension in your neck

 Becoming aware of your body will bring you into the present moment.
 It will fine-tune your senses and quiet the mind.

-I also recommend the following books to read for Mindfulness, these books have been life changing for me:
+I also recommend the following books to read for Mindfulness, these books are amazing and I cannot recommend them enough.

 Noticing your thoughts

 Whenever you are meditating, it’s normal that thoughts will enter your mind and sometimes your mind may wander – that’s ok.
 But, whenever you notice a thought, not just in mediation, just observe it, acknowledge it, and then let it pass.
 And bring your attention back to your breath.

 Move your focus inside your body and try to notice any emotions you can feel in your body.
 Maybe some anxiety in our chest, fear in your stomach or happiness in your heart.
 If you notice something, just observe the sensation.
 Is it heavy or light?
 What shape is it?
 Is it moving?
 Does it have a colour?
 Is it changing?
 Spend as long as you like just observing the feeling.
 And if you can’t notice anything, that’s okay as well.
 Don’t put pressure on yourself, just try it again next time.